-Many employers seek to include in the contract a catalogue of events as “misconduct” warranting dismissal.
-That approach is generally not beneficial either to the employer, who may miss something off the list, or to the employee, who may be intimidated or resentful.
+Many employers seek to include in the contract a catalogue of events as “serious misconduct” warranting dismissal.
+That approach is generally not beneficial either to the employer, who may fail to comprehensively list all events constituting “misconduct”, or to the employee, who may be intimidated or resentful.

 At common law, an employer may dismiss an employee without notice or wages in lieu of notice where the conduct of the employee is serious and justifies summary dismissal.